Can a 79 year old learn to play.

-Yes, there are PDF files of sheet music and activity pages that you can purchase in our store to go along with the lessons.
+Yes, there are PDF files of sheet music and activity pages to go along with the lessons.
 If you want to test out the materials for Lesson 1 for free, please sign up for a basic (free) account and use the download links below the Lesson 1 video viewing area.

 🙂 🙁 😉 🙂 🙂 i <3 these lessons thank you Mr.Hoffman

 You’re very welcome.
 I’m so glad you are enjoying them!